 NORTH FORK FLIES

-Flies: Wet -Black North Fork Specials with silver, red, hot orange or purple bead heads, size 10-14; Pat’s rubber legs, black stonefly nymphs 8-12; Prince nymphs 8-12; Zebra midges – black or brown best, Bloom’s Optic Nerve in Hare’e ear or Pheasant tail soft hackle jigs sizes 10-14; black girdle bugs or bitch creek nymphs size 8-12.
+Flies: Wet -Black North Fork Specials with silver, red, hot orange or purple bead heads, size 10-14; Pat’s rubber legs, black stonefly nymphs 8-12; Prince nymphs 8-12;, Purple Prince, Orange bead Prince, Bloom’s Optic Nerve in Hare’s ear or Pheasant tail soft hackle jigs sizes 10-14; Bloody Mary # 8-14, black girdle bugs or bitch creek nymphs size 4-10

 NOTE — Private property laws apply when fishing below the US Forest boundary through Wapiti Valley to Buffalo Bill Reservoir.
 Be prepared for encounters with land owners if not obeying the water laws.